philzook58/philzook58.github.io/notes.md

 ---
 More fluid than posts.
 Unfinished thoughts.
 Link Dumps.
 I will hopefully continually rearrange and crosslink these.
 It can look way more cogent in the [markdown sources](https://github.com/philzook58/philzook58.github.io/tree/master/_notes).
 I don't really look at the rendered version often.

+Actually, I got kind of overwhelmed organizing these once they grew to a certain point, so I declared bankruptcy and returned to more local drafts.

 {% for folder in page.my_array  %}
 <h2> {{ folder }} </h2>
 <ul>